wbstack/mediawiki/extensions/Wikibase/docs/topics/options.md

 Should a separate DB connection be used to generate entity IDs?
 (See @ref md_docs_storage_id-counters)

 DEFAULT: ```false```

+#### idGeneratorInErrorPingLimiter {#repo_idGeneratorInErrorPingLimiter}
+Attempt to create an entity locks an entity id (for items, it would be Q####) and if saving fails due to validation issues for example, that id would be wasted.
+This config helps by adding a bigger number to ratelimit and slow them down to avoid bots wasting significant number of Q-ids by sending faulty data over and over again.
+Value of this config determines how much the user is going to be penalized for an error in creation of entities.
+Zero means no penalty.
+The higher value, the heavier the penalty would be.

+DEFAULT: 0

+#### sandboxEntityIds
+Entity ids to be used in various live examples.

+These entities will be affected by changes made through those examples, such as edits made by the API sandbox.

+DEFAULT: ```[ 'mainItem' => 'Q999999998', 'auxItem' => 'Q999999999']```

 #### badgeItems
 Items allowed to be used as badges.